khalilou88/jnxplus/packages/nx-micronaut-gradle/README.md

 npm install --save-dev @jnxplus/nx-micronaut-gradle
 ```

-### 2. Add Spring micronaut and Gradle wrapper support
+### 2. Add Micronaut and Gradle wrapper support

-The following command adds Spring micronaut and Gradle support (Gradle wrapper and config files) to the workspace.
+The following command adds Micronaut and Gradle support (Gradle wrapper and config files) to the workspace.
 This only needs to be performed once per workspace.

 ```bash
 nx generate @jnxplus/nx-micronaut-gradle:init